Sodbo/shared_heredity/02_anthropometry_analysis/README.md

 This folder contains scripts for anthropometry analysis aimed to find shared genetic background of five anthropometric traits: Body mass index (gwas_id=4049), Weight (gwas_id=4050), Hip circumference (gwas_id=4058), Waist circumference (gwas_id=4179) and Whole body fat mass (gwas_id=4054).
 All traits uploaded to prod version of GWAS-MAP database.

 ## Note
 SH is an abbreviation of "shared heredity".
-Used in the code as the synonym of SGCT.
+Used in the code as the synonym of SGIT.

 ## Usage
 The numeric prefix of scripts defines the order of using.
 Scripts without prefix number are used by other scripts and shouldn't be launched.
 Some of the scripts are used scripts from 00_core_function directory.
 Some scripts use GWAS-MAP dtabase functions and should be run from gwas-master (or other appropriate environment).
-Numeration like 08_1b should be interpreted as following: 08 is order of using, 1b means variant 1 of analysis is for GIP1 (0 means SGCT and should be runned the first, 2 means maximal heretability or maxH) and b is the second step of validity checking.
+Numeration like 08_1b should be interpreted as following: 08 is order of using, 1b means variant 1 of analysis is for GIP1 (0 means SGIT and should be runned the first, 2 means maximal heretability or maxH) and b is the second step of validity checking.

 ## 00_reupload_gwases_to_test-db.sh
 This script is optional and should be used if summary statistics file is not loaded to the shared_heredity container (GWAS-MAP database).